Integration paths

 Integrating as a bank

-Banks integrate through the direct API as the SDKs and ImpactPay are built around a merchant checkout.
+Banks integrate through the direct API as the SDKs are built around a merchant checkout.

 Common banking patterns: